Budget 2019: Building a 'strong, united Singapore'; Merdeka Generation Package, healthcare take spotlight

 HEALTHCARE HELP

-Mr Heng announced the CHAS subsidies at general practitioner (GPs) clinics will be enhanced in three ways.
-The first is to extend CHAS coverage to all Singaporeans for chronic conditions regardless of income, while lower- to middle-income Singaporeans who hold the CHAS Orange cards will see subsidies for chronic illnesses extended to include common illnesses too.
+Mr Heng announced that the CHAS subsidies at general practitioner (GPs) clinics will be enhanced in three ways.
+The first will see CHAS subsidies extended to cover all Singaporeans for chronic conditions, regardless of income.
+Lower- to middle-income Singaporeans who hold CHAS Orange cards will see subsidies for chronic illnesses extended to include common illnesses too.

 Subsidies for complex chronic conditions will also be increased, he said.